aldojunior990/world_trip_desafio_ignite-rocketseat/README.md

 ## Sobre o projeto - About the project

-Esta é uma interface de Dashboard construida durante o curso Ignite da Rocketseat.
-A aplicação foi inteiramente desenvolvida com a biblioteca ChakraUi do React
+Este app é um desafio realizado durante o Ignite da Rocketseat.
+O desafio erá implementar uma interface a partir de layout no figma utilizando apenas ChakraUi.

-This is a Dashboard interface built during Rocketseat's Ignite course.
-The application was fully developed with the ChakraUi library from React
+This app is a challenge held during Rocketseat's Ignite.
+The challenge will be to implement an interface from a layout in figma using only ChakraUi.

 <h1 align="center" display="flex">
    <img height="500px" src=".github/1.png">